kpannoni/melanoma-project/README.md

 Controlling for metropolitan residence (**Model 3**) resulted in minimal change in racial hazard ratios, suggesting that geographic access to healthcare does not explain the remaining disparities.

-**Note:** Household income could not be included due to insufficient sample sizes in the low-income tier for some minority groups.

 **Additional findings:**
 - Advanced stage melanoma is the largest risk factor (HR = 11.65 vs early stage)
 - Acral melanoma diagnosis increased risk (HR = 1.18)
 - Metropolitan residence was protective overall (HR = 0.87) but did not explain racial disparities

+Summary table comparing results of the three models: [combined_model_table.png](images/combined_model_table.png)

+***Note:*** Household income could not be included due to insufficient sample sizes in the low-income tier for some minority groups.

 ## Conclusion

 This analysis revealed significant racial disparities in melanoma survival, with Black patients experiencing the worst outcomes and showing disproportionately higher representation in multiple risk categories: advanced stage at diagnosis, age 70+, low-income counties, and acral melanoma subtype.
 These disparities persist even when stratified by cancer stage, indicating that minorities have worse outcomes regardless of disease severity at diagnosis.

-The Cox regression analysis demonstrated that clinical factors (stage at diagnosis and acral melanoma) explain a substantial portion of racial disparities, reducing Black patients' hazard from 3.5× to 1.65× compared to White patients.
-However, significant disparities remain even after controlling for demographics, clinical factors, and geographic access to healthcare.
-This suggests that there are additional unmeasured factors contributing to racial disparities in outcomes, such as treatment differences, screening patterns, implicit bias in care delivery, or biological differences.
+The Cox regression analysis showed that clinical factors (stage at diagnosis and acral melanoma) account for a significant portion of the observed racial disparities, reducing Black patients' hazard from 3.5× to 1.65× compared to White patients.
+However, racial disparities remain even after controlling for demographics, clinical factors, and geographic access to healthcare.
+This suggests that there are additional unmeasured factors contributing to survival disparities, such as treatment differences, screening patterns, implicit bias in care delivery, or biological differences.

 ## References